electric-eloquence/fepper/README.md

 * Leave other control structures within the key, i.e., !#/>^{}
 * Escape parentheses and question marks with two backslashes.
 * Wrap the key in double quotes.
-* Follow the closing quote with a colon, space, and pipe.
+* Follow the closing quote with a colon, space, pipe, and the numeral 2.
 * Indent each line of the value by at least two spaces.

 Run `fp syncback` or `fp template` to execute the Templater.